Solar active region scaling laws revisited: Data processing

 \subsection{Sample}

 Our input data were taken from the recently constructed ARISE database\footnote{\tt \url{https://github.com/Wang-Ruihui/A-live-homogeneous-database-of-solar-active-regions}} of solar active regions.
-ARISE is a recently constructed database containing basic parameters of bipolar solar active regions, extracted from SOHO/MDI and SDO/HMI synoptic magnetic maps. {\revone During the construction of ARISE, ARs were detected based on morphological operations and region growing and their properties were extracted automatically by an algorithm, applying a bipolarity condition and a size threshold.
-For details the reader should consult the publication describing the database (\citealt{ARISE1}).
+ARISE is a recently constructed database containing basic parameters of bipolar solar active regions, extracted from SOHO/MDI and SDO/HMI synoptic magnetic maps. {\revone During the construction of ARISE, ARs were detected based on morphological operations and region growing and their properties were extracted automatically by an algorithm, applying a bipolarity condition and a size threshold. {\revtwo Specifically, in our detection algorithm, a region-growing module is applied to determine the boundary of each active region.
+A magnetic field threshold of 50 G for MDI and 30 G for HMI is used during the region-growing process.
+The different thresholds are adopted to maintain consistency between the MDI and HMI detection results.
+In addition, an area threshold of 351 pixels ($\simeq 412\,$Mm$^2$) is imposed to remove small regions. } For further details the reader should consult the publication describing the database (\citealt{ARISE1}).

 For each AR, parameters of the Northern (positive) and Southern (negative) magnetic polarity parts (here denoted by subscripts N and S) are listed separately in the catalogue.\footnote{{\revone Note for readers less familiar with magnetic data: Northern and Southern polarity here refer to the directionality of magnetic field lines and they are not related to heliographic latitude.}} These listed parameters include heliographic latitude ($\lambda_N$, $\lambda_S$), longitude ($\phi_N$, $\phi_S$), area ($A_N$ $A_S$) and magnetic flux ($\Phi_N$ and $\Phi_S$). }